ufs-community/uwtools/README.md

 ## Documentation

-Comprehensive documentation is available for [the version under development](https://uwtools.readthedocs.io/en/develop/) and for [the latest release](https://uwtools.readthedocs.io/en/main/).
+Comprehensive documentation is available for [the development version](https://uwtools.readthedocs.io/en/develop/) and for [the latest release](https://uwtools.readthedocs.io/en/main/).